Protect the Electric Grid from Increasingly Severe Weather Due to Climate Change, Says Joint White House and Department of Energy Report

 Weather influenced by human activity has already hit the United States faster than anticipated, threatening infrastructure, water supplies, agriculture and coastlines, according to the draft Third National Climate Assessment.

-Further, power outages are expected to become more frequent as climate change increases the occurrence and intensity of hurricanes, tornadoes, blizzards and other extreme weather events.
+Further, power outages are expected to become more frequent as climate change increases the occurrence and intensity of hurricanes, tornadoes, blizzards and other

 - Read the full Department of Energy report here.